islamicity24/AmazonCity/Mod  13/Challenge Lab/Implementing a Serverless Architecture for the Cafe.md

   - VPC: Lab VPC
   - Subnets: Private subnet 1 and Private subnet 2
   - Security Group: The Lambda function security group that you created
-- Tip: It will take several minutes for the function to be created.
+- **Tip**: It will take several minutes for the function to be created.

 12. Configure the DataExtractor Lambda function as follows: